jinfengr/neural-tweet-search/data/twitter-v0/README.md

 ```
 This should return the original QL score on TREC 2011 dataset (MAP: 0.3576, P30: 0.4000).

+## Timestamps
+The folder `order_by_time` contains timestamp information for each tweet.
+You shall find an 1-to-1 mapping between tweet id and its timestamp in `id.txt`.

 ## Reference
 If you are using this dataset, please kindly cite the paper below:
 ```